Jennifer Lawrence Snags Oscars 2018 Gig Just In Time For Chance To Run Into Timothee Chalamet

 — Variety (@Variety) March 3, 2018

-Jennifer Lawrence, also in awe of his achievement and skills, boldly declared that he is “so, so talented and hot,” according to E!
-Online, checking if he is over the age of 18 for her to be making comments like that.
+According to E!
+Online, Jennifer Lawrence, in awe of his achievement and skills, boldly declared that he is “so, so talented and hot,” checking if he is over the age of 18 for her to be making comments like that.

-She also went onto joke that she is “buttering him up like a pig for slaughter, and then I’m going to swing right in there as soon as he’s, like, 30.”
+She also went on to joke that she is “buttering him up like a pig for slaughter,” adding “…then I’m going to swing right in there as soon as he’s, like, 30.”

 “I didn’t realize he was so young,” she added.
 “Tell him to wait!”